Mixed berry cheesecake bars start with an easy, buttery graham cracker crust with rich, dense cheesecake filling, swirled with a triple berry ribbon.

 - Cut into 20 bars, 4 wide by 5 long.

 - Keep stored in fridge for up to 5 days.

 - If using blackberries, keep in mind their seeds are larger and more hard.

-- Cool berry reduction prior to mixing into cream cheese mixture.
+- Cool berry reduction in fridge prior to mixing into cream cheese mixture.

 - Do not attempt to cut bars until completely chilled in the fridge, a minimum of 2 hours.
 Bars will be more set if let to chill overnight in the fridge.

 I don’t have an immersion blender, is there something else I can use?